s1sun/SQL_query_uncompleted_order/README.md

 There are enough shirts of each size to complete all orders.

--- Implement your solution here
+-- Implement your solution here:

 SELECT